Daniel Ketterer

 Share my page

 Back in July, just a few weeks after riding my final AIDS lifecycle, I did something really bonkers.
 I flew out to the UK and cycled the LEJOG, a very famous cycling route that goes the entire length of the UK from southwest to Northeast.
-1003 miles in 10 days with 2 mount Everests worth of climbing and I did it on a cheap rental bike.
-In all my years of riding, the most 100 mile consecutive days I've done was two, and this was 10.
-I didn't know if I could do it, but someone I loved who I recently lost always believed I was able to do things beyond what I thought I could do.
+1003 miles in 10 days with 2 mount Everests worth of climbing, and I did it on a basic rental bike.
+In all my years of riding, the most 100 mile consecutive days I've done was two, and this was 10 days.
+I didn't know if I could do it, but someone I loved who I recently lost always believed I was able to do things beyond what I thought I could do and I was riding with her in mind.

 Knowing they only pick about 50 people per year globally, I knew my odds were pretty slim to get a spot, but I thought I would try anyway.

 Well my friends, I'm in...
-One of two Americans, to attempt the entire tour for charity.
+One of only a few Americans to attempt the entire tour for charity.

 Le Loop follows the official route of the Tour de France, one week ahead of the professionals and finishes 21 stages later in Paris